 The following are the main players involved in a trust:

-• Beneficiary: This party is an individual or organization intended to receive either income from the trust or the assets themselves, depending on the terms of the trust.
+- Beneficiary: This party is an individual or organization intended to receive either income from the trust or the assets themselves, depending on the terms of the trust.
+This can be you while you’re still alive or your designated heir for the asset in the trust.

 It’s important to note that these roles may overlap.
 For instance, the grantor can also serve as the initial trustee in revocable trusts.